0xAtelerix/docs/challenge.md

 Furthermore, this fragmentation forces protocols to engage with external power structures such as market makers to maintain liquidity, further undermining true market efficiency.
 This reintroduces centralizing forces, including:

-* Preferential access and pricing for insiders
+* Preferential access and pricing for insiders.
-* Liquidity extraction via arbitrage
+* Liquidity extraction via arbitrage.

 This has all resulted in an opaque, off-chain coordination structure tainting the promise offered by a decentralized system.
 This fragmentation issue intensifies as independent chains and Layer 2 networks proliferate.

 As a result:

-* Markets become thinner, with limited depth per pool or pair
+* Markets become thinner, with limited depth per pool or pair.
-* Traders face increased slippage, especially on large trades
+* Traders face increased slippage, especially on large trades.
-* Capital efficiency deteriorates, as liquidity is duplicated or idled across ecosystems
+* Capital efficiency deteriorates, as liquidity is duplicated or idled across ecosystems.

 To overcome this fragmentation, protocols turn to bridges or wrapped tokens (e.g., wBTC, bridged USDC).
 However, these instruments:

-* Introduce cross-chain trust assumptions, often relying on multisigs, validators, or relayers
+* Introduce cross-chain trust assumptions, often relying on multisigs, validators, or relayers.
-* Increase attack surface and systemic risk (as demonstrated by numerous bridge exploits)
+* Increase attack surface and systemic risk (as demonstrated by numerous bridge exploits).
-* Obscure the origin and provenance of assets, complicating composability
+* Obscure the origin and provenance of assets, complicating composability.

 ## A challenge demanding a solution